Linus-Mussmaecher/rucola/README.md

 Terminal-based browser and information aggregator for markdown file structures.

 > [!CAUTION]
-> This project is a work-in-progress by a single developer.
+> This is a work-in-progress hobby project.
 > Many Features are still lacking and bugs may appear frequently.
 > All features described in the [features](#features) part are **target features** for version `1.0.0` and not neccessarily implemented yet.